kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Activate Solo Mode
 - As MC, click on door at far end of first hallway
 - As T3, hack the desk console to kill Sith soldiers: 1,1,2,2,2,8,3 (-3; 5 Spikes)
-- Deactivate Solo Mode
+- Swap to MC and deactivate Solo Mode
-- Kill two patrol droids near force cages
-- Rescue the Duros by hitting the first, third, and fifth wall switches (+2 LSP; 54)
+- One Flurry on each patrol droid; Zaalbar and T3 should finish them off
-- Kill patrol droid in next hallway
+- Kill patrol droid in next hallway as MC
 - Loot footlocker in barracks for Sith passcard
 - Open door to Assault Droid fight:
-  - Use Concussion Grenade on Assault Droid with whoever opened the door
+  - Use Concussion Grenade on Assault Droid with T3
+    - If you have extra Concussion Grenades, throw one with Zaalbar as well
   - MC: Flurry on Assault Droid
   - Zaalbar: Improved Power Strike on Assault Droid
-  - T3: Use Shield Disruptor on blaster turrets; 2 hits are enough to kill one turret
+  - T3: Use Shield Disruptor on blaster turrets; 2 hits are enough to kill one turret, but don't use more than 3 Shield Disruptors on them
 - Enter the elevator
 - Sith Governor fight:
   - MC: Poison Grenade, then Flurry
-  - T3: Stun Ray x4
+  - T3: Shield Disruptor, Stun Ray x3
   - Zaalbar: Sonic Grenade, then Improved Power Strike
   - Make sure T3 keeps up with the Stun Ray until the Governor is stunned
-  - Once the Governor is stunned, T3 can use Shield Disruptors if you need extra damage to kill him
+  - Once the Governor is stunned, T3 can loot the strongboxes early
-- Loot both strongboxes and Sith Governor's corpse for Launch Codes (+500 Credits; +3 Spikes; 8 Spikes total)
+- Loot both strongboxes and Sith Governor's corpse for Launch Codes (+3; 8 Spikes total)
 - Exit the Sith Base

 ### Leaving Taris